Reporting a car crash can be one of the most important steps to take after a wreck happens.

 - Don’t make any statements or assertions about the extent or severity of your injuries.
 Instead, seek medical attention so a physician can properly diagnose your crash injuries.

-Following these tips when reporting a crash can help you protect your rights and claim.
-Don’t hesitate, however, to contact a Fort Wayne attorney at Finderson Law, LLC when you want to be sure that:
+Following these tips when reporting a crash can help you protect your rights and potential claim.

-Get Superior Representation for Your Auto Crash Claim: Contact a Fort Wayne Car Accident Lawyer at Finderson Law, LLC
+Get Superior Representation for Your Auto Crash Claim

-Let us explain your legal options and how our representation can make all the difference in your car accident claim and financial recovery.
+Let us answer your questions and explain your legal options.
+Contact us to find out how our representation can make all the difference in your car accident claim and financial recovery.

-Our history of providing the highest quality legal services – ad successfully helping hundreds of clients – has earned us a 5-star rating on Facebook.
+Our history of providing the highest quality legal services – and successfully helping hundreds of clients – has earned us a 5-star rating on Facebook.

-From offices in Fort Wayne, we are proud to represent accident survivors and families throughout Allen County and the state of Indiana.
+From offices in Fort Wayne, we are honored to represent accident survivors and families throughout Allen County and the state of Indiana.